Live Bald Eagle Cams

 About Bald Eagles

 Once a plentiful species, the Bald Eagle was selected as the national bird of the United States in 1782, but, the population of this magnificent bird dropped drastically in the 20th century due to the use of pesticides, overhunting and pollution of rivers.
 However, a successful recovery plan was created, and it is currently proposed for removal from the endangered species list.
-Furthermore, this Bald Eagle cam listing provides you the ability to view nests from all over the United States and experience the regrowth of this wonderful species.
+This listing provides you the ability to view nests from all over the United States and experience the regrowth of this wonderful species.

-Bald Eagle Cams – How to tell the difference between mom and dad?
+How to tell the difference between male and female?

 The female Bald Eagle is larger in size and her wingspan is longer.
 Also, her back talon(hallux talon) is longer, and she has a bigger, longer beak.
 In fact, the beak may even start behind her eye whereas the male beak may not.
 While watching the Bald Eagle Cams you will notice a sizeable difference between male and female.